MarshyKid/Ambient-Listening-FHIR/README.md

 Do not commit `backend/.env`.

+The backend `OPENAI_API_KEY` is used by FastAPI for the enabled AI extraction, recommendation, and reconciliation features.
+The separate OpenAI key stored locally in IRIS `%Embedding.Config` is used by `%Embedding.OpenAI` for resource indexing and vector-search query embeddings.
+The two values may be the same development key, but neither should be committed.

 ### OAuth versus Basic Authentication

 When a user signs in, the backend obtains the Auth0 access token and uses it for FHIR requests.